Vanilara/Oddsportal-parser-bot/readme.md

-# Oddsportal-parser-bot
+# Oddsportal-bot-scraper

 This project consists of two parts:
-* A minute-by-minute parser for oddsportal.com, written using Selenium
+* A minute-by-minute scraper for oddsportal.com, written using Selenium
 * A bot for configuring the parsing settings and receiving notifications about new predictions from selected players